pkgcloud/pkgcloud/docs/providers/openstack/getting-started-compute.md

     console.log('SERVER CREATED: ' + server.name + ', waiting for active status');

-    // Wait for status: ACTIVE on our server, and then callback server.setWait({ status: 'ACTIVE' }, 5000, function (err) {
+    // Wait for status: RUNNING on our server, and then callback server.setWait({ status: 'RUNNING' }, 5000, function (err) {
         if (err) {
             console.dir(err);
             return;